roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 ### Benefits and drawbacks of Saga's Choreograhpy Pattern

-- No additional centralized logic.
+- No additional complexity.
 - Very simple and easy to implement with smaller workflows.
 - Hard to maintain when it grows.
+- Cyclic dependency between partipating services.